Sydney Flying Group

 infrastructure and connected all five colonies.
 At its peak Eucla was handling 600 telegraphs per day.

-The stone telegraph station was built in 1898, replacing the weatherboard station began
+The stone telegraph station was built in 1898, replacing the weatherboard station which began

 operations on 9 December 1877.
 The Eucla Telegraph Station ceased operation in 1927, and its ruins are slowly disappearing under the encroaching dunes.